hand holding a bunch of raw spaghetti that is fanned out into a larger circle from top view with marble table in background.

 A weeknight meal for our family is often tortellini in brodo during the winter

-Eat Like An Italian: Check out our comprehensive guide to pasta etiquette, including how to eat your al dente pasta like a pro: Is it Illegal to Break Pasta in Italy? + Quick Guide to Italian Pasta Etiquette.
+Eat Like An Italian: Check out our comprehensive guides to pasta etiquette, including how to eat your al dente pasta like a pro: Is it Illegal to Break Pasta in Italy? and The Consequences of Cutting Pasta in Italy.

 Learn a Trick: Read The Secret Ingredient That Takes Any Pasta Sauce to the Next Level.